Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 LPG Gas Fittings and Connections

-The LPG gas fittings and connections include the gas hose, gas valve, gas bottle changeover valve, piping and connectors required to build a complete LPG gas system, connecting the gas bottle and LPG gas regulator to the appliances.
+The LPG gas fittings and connections include the gas hose, gas valve, gas bottle changeover valve, piping and connectors required to build a complete LPG gas system, connecting the gas bottle and LPG gas pressure regulator to the appliances.

 Gas bottle changeover valves determine from which gas bottle the gas is being taken.

-Licensed gas fitters are required for all gas related work, involving the LPG pressure regulator, LPG gas fittings and connections on homes and businesses.
+Licensed gas fitters are required for all gas related work, involving the LPG gas pressure regulator, LPG gas fittings and connections on homes and businesses.

 The gas bottle and LPG gas regulator can be for an older POL fitting or the newer LCC27 gas bottle fittings.